Create a personal tab

 The title is your app package name and is used in the app manifest and description.
 Enter a title or select Enter to accept the default name.

-Your company name will be used in the app manifest.
+Your company name is used in the app manifest.
 Enter a company name or select Enter to accept the default name.

 Select the default schema.